 What about the accessibility equipment for the Olympic Games?
 What is the national legislation in force related to accessibility?
 And what examples of application these laws have to date?
 We will see that the accessibility equipment the city put in place is a great showcase for inclusion but that efforts still need to be made.
 Nevertheless, Tokyo truly sets an example for the next cities who will host the Olympic Games and welcome visitors and athletes with disabilities.

 Local accessibility regulations

 The number of elderly people is constantly growing in Japan.
 The older the population, the more the need for accessibility increases.
-In response to this growing problem, the Ministry of Territory, Infrastructure and Tourism brought into force in 2008 the “barrier free” law in order to allow everyone to move independently in public spaces such as train stations, airports, ports but also shopping centers and public buildings.
+In response to this growing problem, the Ministry of Territory, Infrastructure and Tourism brought into force in 2008 the “barrier free” law in order to allow everyone to move independently in public spaces such as train stations, transit centers, airports, ports but also shopping malls and public buildings.

 Olympic Games’ accessibility guidelines

 In collaboration with relevant state organizations, the Tokyo government, municipal authorities and associations representing people with disabilities, the Tokyo 2020 Organizing Committee formulated accessibility guidelines for the Olympic Games, which were approved by the international paralympic committee.